6-MillionBees/f-strings-write-instructions/instructions.md

 print(f'the word something has {variable} characters')
 ```
 6. Test it out!
-I can't see the exact problem you're having but most if not all of the problems you could have can be solved by just double checking.
+I can't see the exact problem you're having but most, if not all of the problems you could have can be solved by just double checking.
 ```python
 variable = len('something')